• Skip to primary navigation

 STORAGE AND FREEZING

-Freezing: Raspberry buttercream frosting can be frozen in an airtight container for up to two months.
+Freezing: This recipe can be frozen in an airtight container for up to two months.
 When ready to use, let it thaw overnight in the fridge then re-whip it with a mixer until smooth.
 You may need to add additional milk to help the consistency.

 A chocolate cake topped with raspberry cream cheese frosting and fresh raspberries on a white plate.